 We are now at the end of the 2008 tourist season.
-So what has happened?
-We have increasing numbers of tourists (currently in excess of 5 000) using the track each year; the number looks like stabilizing at about 5 500.
+So, what has happened?
+We have increasing numbers of tourists (currently in excess of 5000) using the track each year; the number looks like stabilizing at about 5500.
 We have sections of government departments concerned with management and governance issues.
 We have proposals for world heritage listing of the area.
-We have inter-governmental agreements and committes and task forces established to deliberate on the track.
+We have inter-governmental agreements and committees and task forces established to deliberate on the track.
 We have had forums, think tanks, reports and strategic plans.

 What we don’t yet have is a good understanding of how the villagers who live along the track see all of this, and what is happening to them in their daily lives.
 I suspect most of them do not even know of the existence of many arrangements put in place on their behalf.
 Many would not know about the proposed world heritage listing.
 Still fewer would understand what this might mean for their lives.
 Yet these same villagers are primary stakeholders in any enterprise which takes place on their territory.
 They hold the trump cards.

-If we are to take the future of the track seriously, we must very seriously aim to engage the villagers along and close to the track in an ongoing, meaningful, sustainable management process.
+If we are to take the future of the track seriously, we must very seriously aim to engage the villagers along and close to the Trail in an ongoing, meaningful, sustainable management process.

 A project such as I have proposed will deliver trust, and a great deal more.
 Agriculture is something they understand, and in the context of tourism, can deliver a quick return.
 It will provide a gateway through which the villagers can interact on a more equal footing in the management of their own resources.
 It will substantially improve the opportunities for women and youth to gain lasting benefit from the tourist industry.